Tarzan (musical): Act 1

 Off the West African coast, a young English couple and their newborn son barely survive a shipwreck and land in Africa.
 They construct a tree house for their son before being killed by a leopard named Sabor.
 In the African Jungle, Kerchak, the leader of a tribe of gorillas admires his new infant son with his mate, Kala ("Two Worlds").
 Sabor suddenly appears and kidnaps the newborn baby gorilla.
 Kala goes off to find her son but finds the human boy instead and names him Tarzan.
 She mothers him and raises him despite Kerchak's refusal to treat Tarzan as his son ("You'll Be In My Heart").

 As a young child, Tarzan finds that he cannot keep up with the tribe, while Kerchak views him as a threat.
 Despite this, Tarzan is befriended by the lighthearted Terk, a young gorilla who teaches him the ways of the gorillas ("Who Better Than Me").
-However, Kerchak finds Tarzan constructing a spear, and assuming he intends to hurt the gorillas, he exiles him from the gorilla tribe ("No Other Way").
+However, Kerchak finds Tarzan constructing a spear, and assuming he intends to hurt the gorillas, he holds Kala accountable ("No Other Way").
 Kala worries for him and goes off to find him.
 She discovers him despairing by the water's edge ("I Need To Know").
 Kala tells him that even though they look different, underneath the skin, they are just the same, reigniting Tarzan's desire to become the best ape ever.

 Years pass, and Tarzan grows into a young man, athletic and resourceful ("Son of Man"), accepted by many of the gorillas as one of their own, except for Kerchak.
 Kala tries to convince Kerchak to accept Tarzan ("Sure As Sun Turns To Moon").
-Kerchak won't change his mind until Tarzan kills the leopard that has been terrorizing the tribe.
-Suddenly, gunshots are heard throughout the jungle, causing the tribe to scatter, but Tarzan investigates.
+Kerchak won't change his mind until Tarzan kills Sabor to avenge his parents and prevent him from terrorizing the tribe any longer.
+Suddenly, gunshots are heard throughout the jungle, causing the tribe to scatter while Tarzan investigates what scared them away.
 Deep in the jungle, Jane Porter, a young English naturalist, is overwhelmed by the thrillingly diverse jungle life ("Waiting For This Moment").
 While exploring, she is attacked by a giant spider but is rescued by Tarzan.
 Tarzan and Jane carefully assess each other as they realize their similar qualities ("Different").